avine/formation-angular-base/doc/workbook/public/10_http.md

 #### Updating the `App` component

-- Subcribe to `BasketResource.fetchBasket()` method in the class constructor, to trigger data fetching
+- Subcribe to `basketResource.fetchBasket()` method in the `App` class constructor, to trigger data fetching

-- Update the `addToBasket()` method so that it subscribes correctly to `BasketResource.addItem()` method
+- Update the `addToBasket()` method so that it subscribes correctly to `BasketResource.addItem` method

 ### Tests